-Riccardo Secoli received the MSEE in Control System Engineering from the University of Padua (Italy) in 2006.
-He then joined the Department of Innovation in Mechanics and Management (University of Padua), where he gained a PhD in Industrial Engineer with specialization in Mechatronics and Industrial System (March 2010).
+Riccardo Secoli received the MSEE in Computer Engineering (branch Control System Engineering) from the University of Padua (Italy) in 2006.
+He then joined the Department of Innovation in Mechanics and Management (University of Padua), where he gained a PhD in Industrial Engineer with specialization in Mechatronics and Industrial System in 2010.
 In 2009, he was a visiting PhD Student in the Biorobotics Lab (Dept. Mechanical and Aerospace Eng. - University of California Irvine - USA) where he joined as post-doc until 2011.

-Watts T, Secoli R, Rodriguez y Baena F, Modelling the Deformation of Biologically Inspired Flexible Structures for Needle Steering, The first International Congress for the Advancement of Mechanism, Machine, Robotics and Mechatronics Sciences 2017, ISSN:2211-0984
+Watts T, Secoli R, Rodriguez y Baena F, 2019, Modelling the Deformation of Biologically Inspired Flexible Structures for Needle Steering, Pages:67-80, ISSN:2211-0984

 et al., Cyclic motion control for programmable bevel-tip needles 3D steering: a simulation study, ROBIO - IEEE International Conference on Robotics and Biomimetics, IEEE